SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_f5e6cf5e-bd9f-4caf-9098-fe4a9e0aeaa0_do_not_edit_manually.md

     Detects netsh commands that opens a specific port.
 Can be used by malware or attackers for lateralisation/exfiltration (e.g. SMB/RDP opening).

     - **Effort:** master

+??? abstract "Netsh Program Allowed With Suspicious Location"

+    Detects Netsh commands that allow a suspcious application location on Windows Firewall, seen on kasidet worm.
+Last part of the existing rule (commandline startwith) was not added to this rule because it is not relevant.

+    - **Effort:** intermediate

 ??? abstract "Netsh RDP Port Forwarding"